BlackBerry (BB)

 Tim Foote, Chief Financial Officer

-Tim Foote is BlackBerry's Chief Financial Officer.
-He was appointed to this role effective July 29, 2024.
-Mr. Foote joined BlackBerry in 2015 following the company's acquisition of Good Technology and has over two decades of experience in senior finance leadership positions in both public and private multinational companies.
+Tim Foote is the Chief Financial Officer of BlackBerry.
+He joined the company following BlackBerry's acquisition of Good Technology in 2015 and has over two decades of experience in senior finance leadership across public and private multinational companies.
 His previous roles at BlackBerry include managing international finance operations, Vice President of Investor Relations, and CFO for the Cybersecurity division.
+He is a Chartered Accountant and holds an MBA from Imperial College Business School, London.

 AI Analysis | Feedback